 The information on the page will help you understand the process and logistics of getting your mail from start to finish.

-If you have questions about inter-school mail, US Postal Service or other delivery services, please don't hesitate to contact the folks at Shipping and Receiving.
+If you have any questions about inter-school mail, district mail routes, US Postal Service, USPS supplies, etc., please don't hesitate to contact the any of the wonderful staff at Shipping and Receiving.

 For definitive Postal information, click the link below.
 For more information on how we do things around here, click on the attached files.

 There are four district mail routes.
 This list shows which schools are on each route, the order of schools on the routes, and when that route leaves the warehouse each morning.